-Hello and welcome to this week’s Trillium Creek Dermatology and Surgery Center’s Podcast.
+Hello and welcome to the Trillium Creek Dermatology blog.
 I’m Dr. Matt Reedy, and I’m a dermatologist here at Trillium Creek Dermatology.

 When it comes to conditioning, agility, strength and discipline, it doesn’t get much better than wrestling.
 However, this high-contact sport can also pose a lot of potential problems for the skin.
 I have personally wrestled from a young age and wrestled in college at Ohio University.

 With the wrestling season upon us, fortunately, there are a number of relatively simple measures you can take during this season to significantly reduce the risk of skin infections.

 Skin infections occur when the skin has been compromised in some way and microbes (such as bacteria, viruses, and fungi) make their way in.
 As you can imagine, a contact sport like wrestling provides plenty of opportunities for breaks in the skin.
 In a hot and humid environment where microbes can thrive, you have the perfect recipe for a skin infection.

 Impetigo is a common bacterial infection often caused by the staph bacteria.
 It often can be seen on the face and upper body as a yellow crusted lesion.
 These are commonly treated with oral or topical antibiotics as they are highly contagious.

 MRSA is another type of staph infection that is notoriously resistant to several antibiotics.
 It is highly contagious and dangerous.
 MRSA produces large painful boils on the skin.
 Antibiotic pills are often necessary, and IV antibiotics may be required with severe infections.

 Ringworm is a fungal infection that presents as a red and scaly rash that forms a circle on the skin, hence the name.
 It’s very contagious and can occur on any part of the body.
 Ringworm can be treated with topical antifungal creams or oral antifungal pills.